 To make this appointment, just call (920) 424-0688, email email@example.com, or fill out our prospective student form.
 Appointments can be over email, telephone or in person at UW Oshkosh.

-The online degree programs at UW Oshkosh do not have application deadlines for new students.
+Students must have their application and additional required materials submitted to UWO two weeks prior to the start of a respective term.
 Our classes are offered in a 7 week format, with a new course beginning approximately every 7 weeks during the regular academic semester.
 Students may need to wait for the next session to begin, but we take new students throughout the year, including summer session.

 An advisor can unofficially review and evaluate your transcripts to determine which credits will transfer to UW Oshkosh before you are admitted to a degree program.
 The number of credits transferred will depend on the accreditation of previous schools attended, grades received and the content of courses taken.
 Contact us at firstname.lastname@example.org and let us know you’d like your credits evaluated.
 We can provide a transfer credit audit before you apply at any time.
 Just send — or have your previous school(s) send — your official transcripts.
 Contact the transcript or registrar’s office at your former schools, and ask them to send them.
 Just remember that we need all transcripts from all institutions.